bitrip-code/api-dev-documentation/README.md

 - <a href="#get_user_by_email">`GET: /user`</a>

-  - Accepts user id param, returns `Map`
+  - Accepts user id query string, returns `Map`

 - <a href="#get_label_by_id">`GET: /label/{labelId}`</a>